kutfejbela/kbcom.net-cm-mbr/README.md

 - Clone and restore

 ## Modules
 Backup and maintenance modules for services.
-This page show what can we backup/maintenance and how.
+This page show what can you backup/maintenance and how.

-## Certificate and credetials
+## Certificates and credetials
-Here you can add, edit and remove certificate and credetials to authenticate to host services.
+Here you can add, edit and remove certificates and credetials to authenticate to host services.

 ## Host services
 The list of host services that you want to maintenance and backup/restore.